nummacway/gb300/README.md

 The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plug.
 The yellow RCA plug is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
 If you plug the cable in the GB300, its own screen will be turned off.
 The TV output has a better resolution (640x480) than the internal screen's 320x240.
 If your TV doesn't care, use NTSC 480i to avoid unnecessary vertical scaling to 576i.
 NTSC outputs a vertically pixel-perfect result of the user interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.
 Do not plug in the AV cable until the device has completely booted (that includes not plugging in the cable before switching the device on, meaning that the full-size bootlogo is never used).

 The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
 You cannot normally buy them individually and the GB300 isn't sold bundled with them either.
-These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick.
+These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick that works with the SF2000.
 Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.
-There are two types of the wired gamepads, the common 5-wire and the rare 4-wire.
+If your gamepad does, it's definitely not compatible with the GB300.
+There are two types of the wired gamepads for console like the GB300, the common 5-wire used by all the cheaper Famiclones and the super-rare 4-wire.
 The GB300 uses the latter.
-These gamepads have a Micro USB plug and need to be adapted to USB-C. This comes despite the fact that "external gamepad double against" is even promoted on the front of the GB300's box...
+A [source for these](https://www.aliexpress.com/item/1005006900177735.html) has been discovered only recently.
+This comes despite the fact that "external gamepad double against" is even promoted on the front of the GB300's box...

 The GB300 is powered by a standard 18650 battery that you can easily change.
 The default battery appears to have overcharge protection (the charging current will drop when the battery is full), yet the green charging light will not turn off.
 If the battery is very low (crashes and glitches), it will take a little under 4&thinsp;VAh until it stops charging.
 This suggests that the capacity is lower than the SF2000's 1750 mAh.
 This is supported by the manual and box listing 800 mAh, and people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
 More recently, people have reported receiving labelled batteries, confirming the 800 mAh.
 Neither device has undercharge protection, so leaving the device on with a low battery can kill the battery.
 One person reported that their GB300 came with the power switch in the 'ON' position and therefore a dead battery.
 Buying a new battery worked.
 If you buy a new battery, consider one with both, over- and undercharge protection.
 Although the SF2000 takes flat batteries, the GB300 seems to require some manipulation to its contact springs due to the console's case design.
 It initially charges with around 2.5 to 2.9&thinsp;W, which decreases as it charges.